Article written by:

 The new revenue accounting standard (ASC 606, Revenue from Contracts with Customers), developed a five-step model for recognizing revenue that will now be applied throughout GAAP, replacing multiple different criteria, thus achieving one of the goals of the new standard; consistency.
-The only exceptions are contracts that are considered a lease, an insurance contract, a nonmonetary exchanges, a guarantee or those involving financial instruments.
+The only exceptions are contracts that are considered a lease, an insurance contract, a nonmonetary exchange, a guarantee or those involving financial instruments.

 The first step is to determine if a contract exists and whether that contract is with a customer.
 This assessment is made on a contract-by-contract basis.
 As a practical expedient, similar contracts may be considered together if management expects the effects on the financial statements would not be materially different.